fizzed/font-mfizz/README.md

 4. Add your .svg file to `src/svg`.
 The file name will become the eventual glyph name (e.g. java.svg becomes .icon-java in the css).

-5. In your shell run `java -jar blaze.jar`
+5. In your shell run `java -jar blaze.jar compile server`

-6. Open up `target/build/preview.html` in your browser
+6. Visit `http://localhost:8080/preview.html` in your browser

-7. Submit a pull request and just include the src/svg file(s)
+7. Submit a pull request.
+Do NOT include any files from `dist`.